Mirror-Prismals/Mida/README.md

 While it's possible to generate musical patches using LLMs with programming languages like Faust, ChucK, Humdrum, and others, none of these solutions provide what LLMs really need: A completely text-based system for representing a full-length, fully produced song.

-My hope is that by sharing this language, more people start to get interested in teaching LLMs how to generate music purely from text.
-Please check out the Github repository if you're interested in learning more.
+Our hope is that by sharing this language, more people start to get interested in teaching LLMs how to generate music purely from text.
+Please check out the README below if you're interested in learning more.
 Thank you!
 ## What The ^*~> Is Mida?
 Mida is a musical language designed to be a fully drop-in replacement for MIDI, not a backend for it.
 Unlike ABC notation, Mida supports drums, lyrics, and multitracked composition.
 Let's begin learning how to write Mida.